PamFernandez/PamFernandez.github.io/README.md

-# Hi, I'm Pam Fernandez :wave:
+# Pam Fernandez
 ## Data Analyst

-Data Analyst with the ability to translate data into insights.
+Lifelong learner who is enthusiastic about stepping into a Data Analysis position.

+I have a 10+ year background in the Supply Chain where I progressed through a lot of roles – transportation, warehousing, inventory, and importing.

 I hold a Certificate in Data Analysis and Visualization from Northwestern University with over 200 classroom hours of experience managing and visualizing big data sets using tools such as Python and SQL.
 I have written code for a variety of datasets and can effectively communicate insights from the data.

+My analytical problem solving abilities and keen attention to detail combined with the ability to collaborate with teammates makes me a valuable addition to any team.

 ## Techinical Skils
 * Python, Pandas, Matplotlib, NumPy, SciPy